yann-ygn/vscode-spinasm/README.md

 ### From a PCB

-You can find the current version gerber files [here](https://github.com/effectspcbs/vscode-spinasm/tree/master/assembly/Gerbers), there are two available :
+You can find the current gerber files [here](https://github.com/effectspcbs/vscode-spinasm/tree/master/assembly/Gerbers), there are two versions available :

 * Panel